ajaest/gpha_test_blog_fe/README.md

     python manage.py tests

-# Some nice features
+# Some more nice features
 - The backend is partially tested
 - The angular elements are completely modularized and separated in different files
-- The load progress is reflected by the page title
+- The load stage is reflected by the page title, but styles/animations do not have much work.
+- Backend validation in frontend.
+- Different branch for frontend development (``frontend``)

 # Some things that must be changed or fixed if this were a production environment or real project